BLOG

 The scope indicates the possibility of a vulnerability in a component that impacts other components in the system.
 The score here is higher if the exploitation of any vulnerability enables the attacker to achieve successful access to all other aspects of the system.

-The impact in the base metrics indicates the consequences of the attack.
+The impact on the base metrics indicates the consequences of the attack.
 It is further divided into three impact metrics: confidentiality, integrity, and availability.

 The temporal metrics refer to the elements of the vulnerability that keep evolving with time.
 However, it does not take into account the environment of different users.
 The sub-components here are named Exploit Code, Maturity, Remediation Level, and Report Confidence.